-The primary purpose of the EB-5 Program is to stimulate the economy through foreign investment, particularly in rural areas or areas of high unemployment known as targeted employment areas (TEAs).
-As a result, United States Citizenship and Immigration Services (USCIS) requires ample evidence that a project will indeed produce the necessary economic impact—specifically, that 10 full-time jobs will be created for each EB-5 investor involved in the project.
+The primary purpose of the EB-5 program is to stimulate the economy through foreign investment, particularly in rural areas or areas of high unemployment known as targeted employment areas (TEAs).
+Accordingly, the United States Citizenship and Immigration Services (USCIS) requires ample evidence that a project will indeed produce the necessary economic impact—specifically, that 10 full-time jobs will be created for each EB-5 investor involved in the project.

 For direct investments by a foreign investor into a new commercial enterprise, only direct job creation is counted.
 Direct jobs are those created by the new commercial enterprise itself.

 But for a project sponsored by an EB-5 regional center, the broader economic impact can be counted, which involves direct job creation as well as the creation of indirect and induced jobs.
 Indirect jobs are created through the EB-5 project’s spending on goods and services, and induced jobs are those created as employees spend the wages they’ve earned.
 To calculate this broader economic impact, an economic analysis is necessary.